 Human Resources Data.
 If your complaint is not satisfactorily addressed by Madison, and your inquiry or complaint involves human resource data, you may have your complaint considered by an independent recourse mechanism in Europe: for EU/EEA Data Subjects, a panel established by the EU data protection authorities (“DPA Panel”), and for Swiss Data Subjects, the Swiss Federal Data Protection and Information Commissioner (“FDPIC”).
 To do so, you should contact the state or national data protection or labor authority in the jurisdiction where you work.
 Madison agrees to cooperate with the relevant national DPAs and to comply with the decisions of the DPA Panel and the FDPIC.
 The services of EU DPAs are provided at no cost to you.

 Contact details for the EU data protection authorities can be found at http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm

 If your complaint cannot be resolved through the above channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.

 This Privacy Statement may be amended from time to time.
 We will post any revised policy on this website.

 D) Information Subject to Other Policies

-We are committed to following the Principles for all EU or Swiss Personal Data transferred to the United States pursuant to Privacy Shield within the scope of the Privacy Shield Frameworks.
+We are committed to following the Principles for all EU or Swiss Personal Data transferred to the United States pursuant to GDPR.